Michelle Ami Reyes

 QUESTION #3: CONFESS

-Every superhero has a weakness.
-Every human, too.
+Every superhero has a weakness; every human, too.
 We’re just good at faking it.
 But who are we kidding?
-We’re broken and in this thing together.
-So, what’s your kryptonite and how do you hide it?
+We’re all broken and in this thing together.
+So what’s your kryptonite and how do you confront its power?

 QUESTION #4: FIRE UP